-Biochemistry is a study of chemical processes of living organisms, and requires a background of biology and chemistry and, to a lesser extent, of mathematics and physics.
+Biochemistry is a concerned with an understanding of life processes, especially with regard to molecular aspects of living organisms.
+It is a distinct discipline which bridges biology and the physical sciences.
+It requires a background of biology and chemistry and, to a lesser extent, of mathematics.
 Biochemistry in turn is an essential element in the study of all disciplines in the Faculty of Medicine, and in biological technology, botany, microbiology and zoology.
 Biochemistry is a major component in the Science and Mathematics course (3970).
-Medical students may also interrupt their course to specialize in biochemistry for the award of the additional degree of Bachelor of Science (Medicine) (3830).
+Medical students may also interrupt their course to specialize in biochemistry for the award of the additional degree of Bachelor of Medical Science (BMedSc) (3830).
 In addition a limited number of medical students may undertake a BSc degree course with a major in biochemistry as part of the Combined Science and Medicine course (3820).